E1ila/WoWVanillaMacros/README.md

 ## Warrior

 #### Bloodthirst / Heroic Strike
 Cursesy of Cosa.
+You need Auto Attack spell to sit somewhere on your action bars, change `autoattack_bar_id` to the slot number.
 Change 47 to 50 if you dont have talents in HS, requires [GetSpellId](#get-spell-id-by-name-supermacro) if you use Supermacro, or you replace it with the concrete spell ID.
 ```
 /cast Bloodthirst
-/run local autoattack=GetSpellId("Auto Attack") if not IsCurrentAction(autoattack) then UseAction(autoattack) end
+/run local autoattack_bar_id=36 if not IsCurrentAction(autoattack_bar_id) then UseAction(autoattack_bar_id) end
 /run if UnitMana("player")>=47 then CastSpellByName("Heroic Strike") else CastSpellByName("Bloodthirst") end
 ```